Dog Urine Scorch & Burn Marks on Grass – Solutions & Ideas

 Our Cylinder Mower

 We love cylinder mowers as they cut the grass blade neatly with no tearing.
 This manual mower has adjustable cutting heights ranging from 12mm to 42mm.
-When folded, this lawn mower is compact enough to fit in tiny spaces so is ideal for small gardens.
+When folded, it is compact enough to fit in tiny spaces so is ideal for small gardens.

 While a manual mower is harder work effort, we think the end result is better.